keatonb/keatonb.github.io/_posts/2021-04-09-hi-fi-plot-images-machine-learning.md

 <img src="http://keatonb.github.io/img/psgrid.png" width="500" />

-Since these lines are plotted in sorted order, every pixel between where the line enters and exits a column is touched by the line, and should be colored in.
+Since these lines are plotted in sorted order, every pixel between where the line enters and exits a column is touched by the line and should be colored in.
+And of course we extend out to the local maxima and/or minima within each bin if they fall outside that range.

 <img src="http://keatonb.github.io/img/psgridcolored.png" width="500" />